psurya1994/books/william-irvine-stoic-challenges.md

 ## The Stoic Challenge by William B. Irvine

 ### Summary
 This book explains a technique on how we can reframe setbacks to minimize any misery that it may produce.
-The ideas here are not novel (specially because I already read William's 2008 book), but putting them in the Stoicism framework helps me as I can internalize things more easily.
+The ideas here are not novel (especially because I already read William's 2008 book), but putting them in the Stoicism framework helped me internalize things more easily.
+I'm hoping to make this technique a part of my life.

 ### Takeaways